SEAT Leon review - Practicality, comfort & boot space

 The rear doors are larger than before, so it’s easier to get in and out.
 This is also handy when loading a child into a car seat – there are two ISOFIX mounting points in the back.

 The Leon’s 380-litre luggage capacity is below average for the class but just a litre shy of the VW Golf’s.
-The location of the battery means the capacity drops to 270 litres in the e-Hybrid model, which is a figure you’d associate with a supermini.
-If you need more space, it would be worth considering the Skoda Octavia with its massive 600-litre boot.
+The location of the battery means the capacity drops to 270 litres in the e-Hybrid model (pictured above), which is a figure you’d associate with a supermini, rather than a family hatchback.
+If you need more space, it would be worth considering the Skoda Octavia hatchback with its massive 600-litre boot.

 There’s a large load lip, which can make loading heavy items a bit of a pain, and there are none of the clever storage solutions you might find in a Skoda.
 The only exciting feature is the virtual pedal on the Xcellence Lux model, which provides hands-free access to the boot.